Travel Info

 – Make sure your loads are truly secure at all times.

 – Deposit your waste ONLY at these authorized locations or at your home.
-Do NOT leave it on the playa, the side of the road, in the wilderness, at a rest area, the Airport, or in some business or resident’s dumpster.
+DON’T leave it on the playa or the side of the road, in the wilderness, at a rest area, the Airport, or in some business or resident’s dumpster.

 – Double-bag anything that might break or leak.

-– Separate trash from recyclables, and kinds of recyclables.
+– Separate trash from recyclables, and separate kinds of recyclables.

 – Read the Survival Guide’s Leave No Trace for more tips.